paulshir/coreos-hyperv/README.md

 ## Configuration ##
 ### General Configuration ###
 Included in the script are some basic template replacement handles to ease the generation of config files.
-This should make it easier to create configurations that can be used serveral times without having to make changes to the config file everytime.
+This should make it easier to create configurations that can be used across multiple machines.

 The Handles that are available are listed here.